Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Methods

 We direct the reader to \citet{ng+23_astro} for a full description of the semi-analytic model components, including the galaxy pair fraction $P$ and galaxy merger time $\tgal$, both of which are power-law functions of galaxy stellar mass $\mstar$, galaxy mass ratio $\qstar$ and initial redshift $z'$.

 The components of the model that we investigate in this paper are: (1) the normalization $\gsmfnorm$ and characteristic mass $\gsmfmass$ of the galaxy stellar mass function (GSMF) $\gsmffunc$, (2) the dimensionless mass normalization $\mmbamp$ and intrinsic scatter $\mmbscatter$ of the SMBH mass--bulge mass ($\mbh$--$\mbulge$) relation, and (3) the binary lifetime $\thardf$ and `inner regime' power-law index $\hardnuinner$ of the phenomenological hardening model, each of which are summarized below.
+We study the effects of each of these six parameters in isolation, by independently varying one parameter across the range listed in Table \ref{tab:varpars} while fixing the five other parameters to the fiducial values listed there and all other model components to the fiducial values in \citet{ng+23_astro} Table B1.
+We examine a wide range of parameter space corresponding to the same range explored in \citet{ng+23_astro}.
+While this range extends beyond currently predicted uncertainties, several model components remain poorly constrained by observations, and exploring above and below likely values allows us to clearly identify the impact of each model component and where GWs provide constraining power.

 \paragraph{\bf{GSMF}} The GSMF is the number density of galaxies per decade of stellar mass that determines the initial distribution of galaxies.
 We represent the GSMF as a single Schechter function \citep{Schechter-1976},